Mathieu0321/F21-1010/syllabus.raw.md

 ## Instructor

 - Prof Philip Schlump
+- Office: 4081B in the Engineering Building.
+My office is right across the hall from the Computer Science Department Office.
-- Office: Office hours will be Tuesday, Thrusday from 9:00am to 10:45am and by appointment.
+- Office hours will be Tuesday from 9:00am to 10:45am, Thursday from 8:00am to 9:00am and by appointment.
 Appointments can include using zoom.com for remote office hours.
 - Contact via email (pschlump@uwyo.edu) or (for emergencies only): 720-209-7888 (my personal cell) and pschlump@gmail.com (personal email).
 For using GIT and inviting me to have access to your files/projects use pschlump@uwyo.edu as the email address.
 - Class Time:  Turn off phones and other internet connected devices during class and lab.